-The stated purpose of this endo $\beta(1,4)$ xylanase preparation namely, for use as a processing aid in the manufacture of certain cereal products is clearly articulated in the Application.
-The Applicant states that this enzyme will be used in the manufacture of bakery products by solubilisation of the arabinoxylans derived from cereal raw materials.
+The stated purpose of this endo $\beta(1,4)$ xylanase preparation namely, for use as a processing aid is clearly articulated in the Application.
+The Applicant states that this enzyme will be used in the manufacture of bakery and other cereal-based products by solubilisation of the arabinoxylans derived from cereal raw materials.
 These smaller oligosaccharides have improved functional properties during the baking process which ultimately leads to increased efficiency and improved batch to batch consistency.
-The evidence presented to support the proposed uses provides adequate assurance that the enzyme, in the form and prescribed amounts, is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
+The evidence presented to support the proposed uses provides adequate assurance that the enzyme, in its commercial form and proposed usage levels, is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
+That is, it performs its technological purpose during processing and manufacture of food after which it is inactivated so does not perform any technological function in the final food.
+It is therefore appropriately categorised as a processing aid and not a food additive.
 The enzyme preparation meets international purity specifications.